cmrazek/DkTools/README.md

 **Version 1.5.18 Changes:**
 - Code analysis will now limit the number of warnings it reports, to cope with scenarios where there are thousands of warnings.
+- Fixed a bug where files created via DK Explorer could not be found via the file filter until the next refresh.

 **Version 1.5.17 Changes:**
 - The code modeler/analysis processes will now cancel themselves if you start typing again.
 This should improve responsiveness.